Telefonica/toolium/docs/browser_configuration.rst

 Common Configuration
 --------------------

-To choose the browser in which Selenium will execute the tests, configure *type* property in *[Driver]* section in properties.cfg file with one of these values: firefox, chrome, iexplore, edge or safari.
+To choose the browser in which Selenium or Playwright will execute the tests, configure *type* property in *[Driver]* section in properties.cfg file with one of these values: firefox, chrome, iexplore, edge or safari.

 The following example shows how to choose Firefox::